vkbo/novelWriter.io/source/download/install_linux.rst

 A Debian package can be downloaded from :ref:`main_download`, or from the Releases_ page on GitHub_.
 This package should work on both Debian, Ubuntu and Linux Mint, at least.

-The install instructions for Ubuntu do not work on Debian and Mint as they are Ubuntu-specific.
+The install instructions for adding the Launchpad repository on Ubuntu do not work on Debian and Mint as they are Ubuntu-specific.
 Instead, do one of the following:

 .. tab-set::